blakedietz/blakedietz.me/content/posts/two-questions/index.md

 person.
 I hate doing things for the sake of doing them.
 Yet, I've found that there's nothing wrong with establishing your own traditions as long as there's good reason.

-Well I've found myself asking friends, family and strangers two questions on their birthday.
-I find birthdays arbitrary in nature, but they are a great way to review milestones and celebrate life.
-So, out of somewhat selfish reasons, I figured I would try to distill or extract the most valuable things that a person has learned within the last year, for my own benefit of course.
+I found one good reason to ask everyone two questions on their birthday, and it's completely selfish.
+I figured I would try to distill or extract the most valuable things that a person has learned within the last year, for my own benefit of course.
 I mean, imagine if you could distill the knowledge of all of your close friends and family into a guide for yourself.
 Imagine all the concepts and learnings that you could apply to your own life.
 Wouldn't you do the same?
+Well I've found myself asking friends, family and strangers two questions on their birthday.

 So here they are, the two questions I ask at every birthday: